I'm on record as being a fan of your Reader columns, and the 8/22 edition

 gives me no reason to change that status.
 What caught my eye was that

-you "agreed with Voltaire's admonition" that "I disapprove of what you
+you "agreed with Voltaire's admonition" that "I disapprove of

 say, but I will defend to the death your right to say it."